juxor/afaq/markdown/secC4.md

 such equality, wage labour cannot be said to be a "voluntary" choice between available options -- the options available have been skewed so far in one direction that the other alternatives have been marginalised.

+[‹ C.3 What determines the distribution between labour and capital?](/afaq/secC3.html "Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [C.5 Why does Big Business get a bigger slice of profits?
+›](/afaq/secC5.html "Go to next page" )